smarie/python-autoclass/docs/index.md

 t = FooConfigA('rhubarb', ['pie', 'pie2'])

-# check that there are contracts on the generated setters
-try:
-    t.a = ''
-    assert False
-except ContractNotRespected:
-    pass
-try:
-    t.b = ['r','']
-    assert False
-except ContractNotRespected:
-    pass

 # check that the generated getters work
 t.b=['r']
 assert t.b[0] == 'r'

+# check that there are contracts on the generated setters
+t.a = ''  # raises ContractNotRespected
+t.b = ['r','']  # raises ContractNotRespected
 ```

 * The user may override the generated getter and/or setter by creating them explicitly in the class and annotating